Jasontheswag/WHSTechNotes/journal.md

 # November 4, 2024
   your personal information needs to be protected so no one makes it look like you committed a crime online.
 I don't think I ever shared my personal information online. you can hide your identity while still communicating.

+# November 12, 2024
+  I don't really have an idea of anything, though I guess the invention of the lightbulb did make computer screens exist, I believe.